PAILI BACHRACH (she/her)

 Associate

-Her clinical background includes work in both rural and urban underserved communities, including at Centerstone Mental Health and Addiction Services in Indiana and in school-based settings on Chicago’s West Side.
-She recently completed her clinical internship at Josselyn, where she provided individual and group therapy to clients across the lifespan, supporting a wide range of mental health needs in a community mental health setting.
+My clinical work is grounded in trauma-informed care, restorative practices, and a strong belief in the resilience of every client I meet.
+I’ve supported clients in both rural and urban underserved communities, including at Centerstone Mental Health and Addiction Services in Indiana and in school-based settings on Chicago’s West Side.
+Most recently, I completed my clinical internship at Josselyn, where I provided individual and group therapy across the lifespan in a community mental health setting.

 Currently accepting new clients.